How To Protect Yourself Against Identity Theft In These Simple Steps

 As you start the New Year, this is a good time to reflect on what kinds of measures you should take to prevent thieves from stealing and using your Personally Identifiable Information (PII) for fraudulent activities.

-As more and more of our personal information is online and cybercriminals target everything from bank accounts to tax refunds, identity theft is a growing concern.
+With more and more of our personal information online and cybercriminals targeting everything from bank accounts to tax refunds, identity theft is a growing concern.

 Watch the video to see how you can reduce the risk of falling victim to identity theft.
 Among other things, you’ll learn: